This rice salad boasts some unique flavors in the form of beluga lentils, pistachio and an orange vinaigrette!

 Since I focus on small batch recipes and my goal is to make cooking accessible not complicated, I also like to give you ideas for using up unusual ingredients you might need to purchase for the recipe.
 No one wants to go get a bag of beluga lentils and have them go to waste!

-If you want to try a few other beluga lentils recipes with the leftover lentils check out this Black Lentil Dal from Smitten Kitchen, this Greek Lentil Salad from Cookie & Kate or this Sauteed Beluga Lentils and Butternut Squash from Sprouted Kitchen.
+If you want to try a few other beluga lentil recipes with the leftover lentils check out this Black Lentil Dal from Smitten Kitchen, this Greek Lentil Salad from Cookie & Kate or this Sauteed Beluga Lentils and Butternut Squash from Sprouted Kitchen.

 Cheese or No Cheese?
 The Option to Make it Vegan